scrubbbbs/cbird/readme.md

 Link Handling
 ======================

-If the tree contains links, they are handled when scanning for changes (`-update`), otherwise there is no special treatment.

 Links are ignored by default.
-To follow links use `-i.links 1`
+To follow links, use the index option `-i.links 1`

+If the tree contains links, they are only considered when scanning for changes (`-update`), otherwise there is no special treatment.
+For example, deleting a link is the same as any other deletion operation.

-Duplicate inodes (hard links, symbolic links, etc) are not followed by default.
+Duplicate inodes regardless of type (hard link, symbolic link, etc) are not followed by default.
 If there are duplicate inodes in the tree, the first inode in breadth-first traversal is indexed.
-To follow all inodes, for example to find hard links, use `-i.dups 1`.
+To follow all inodes, for example to find duplicate hard links, use `-i.dups 1`.

-The index stores relative paths (to the indexed/root path), this makes the index stable if the parent directory or mount point changes.
+The index stores relative paths (to the indexed/root path), this makes the index stable if the parent directory changes.
 If a path contains links, or is a link, it is stored as-is; which may be less stable than the link target.
 To store the resolved links instead, use `i.resolve 1`.
 This is only possible if the link target is a child of the index root.

 Note that cbird does not not prevent broken links from occurring, the link check is temporary during the index update.

 Using Weeds
 ======================
-A "weed" is a deletion record of a near-duplicate, to allow fast deletion of files that reappear in the future.
+The "weed" feature allows fast deletion of deleted files that reappear in the future.
 The record is a pair of file hashes, one is the weed/deleted file, the other is the original/retained file.
 When the weed shows up again, it can be deleted without inspection (`-nuke-weeds`)

-Weeds are tracked when:
+## How weeds are tracked

-- two files visible in results view (matching pair, use `-p.mm 1` or `-p.eg 1` to force pairs)
+- Two files (matching pair) -- use `-p.mm 1` or `-p.eg 1` to force pairs
-- neither file is a zip member
+- Neither file is a zip member
-- one of the files is deleted
+- When one of the two files is deleted, it is marked as a weed of the first one

+## Broken weeds

-When a weed's file hash reappears, it is only considered valid if the original still exists; this prevents undesired deletions.
-These "broken weeds" can be unset with the "Forget Weed" command.
+When a weed's file hash reappears, it is only considered valid if the original/retained file still exists.
+If the original is no longer present, the association can be unset with the "Forget Weed" command.

 ```
 cbird -weeds -show # show all weeds
 cbird -nuke-weeds  # delete all weeds
-cbird -similar -with isWeed true # show weeds in search results
+cbird -similar -with isWeed true # isolate weeds in search results
 ```

 Environment Variables
 ======================
 There are a few for power users.

-- `CBIRD_SETTINGS_FILE` overrides the path to the global settings file
+- `CBIRD_SETTINGS_FILE` overrides the path to the settings file (`cbird -about` shows the default)
 - `CBIRD_TRASH_DIR` overrides the path to trash folder, do not use the system trash bin
 - `CBIRD_CONSOLE_WIDTH` set character width of terminal console (default auto-detect)
 - `CBIRD_COLOR_CONSOLE` use colored output even if console says no (default auto-detect)
 - `CBIRD_FORCE_COLORS` use colored output even if console is not detected
-- `CBIRD_LOG_TIMESTAMP` add time delta to log messages
+- `CBIRD_LOG_TIMESTAMP` add time delta to log mes	sages
 - `CBIRD_NO_BUNDLED_PROGS` do not use bundled programs like ffmpeg in the appimage****
 - `QT_IMAGE_ALLOC_LIMIT_MB` maximum memory allocation for image files (default 256)
 - `QT_SCALE_FACTOR` global scale factor for UI
+- `TMPDIR` override default directory for temporary files; used for opening zip file contents
+-
 Search Algorithms
 ====================